-Often the full scope of the failure to engage the tribunal will only be apparent when the award is issued, and it’s too late to do anything about it.
+Often the full scope of the failure to engage the tribunal will only be apparent when the award is issued, and it’s too late to do anything about it then.
 Obviously, it is the duty of an advocate to try to engage the tribunal with all parts of the evidence that are relevant.
 At the same time, counsel can and should help themselves by being more alert to subtle (and not-so-subtle) signals from the tribunal that it is time to move on.
-Good counsel should be able, and would do well, to be more focused on picking up signals as to which direction the tribunal is heading earlier on, when there is still time to do something about it.– Jackie van Haersolte-van Hof, LCIA
+Good counsel should be able, and would do well, to be more focused on picking up signals as to which direction the tribunal is heading earlier on, when there is still time to do something about it.– Jackie van Haersolte-van Hof, London Court of International Arbitration

 Making use of witness statements

 A witness statement is the written testimony of the witness and usually forms the basis of a cross-examination.
 Therefore, the first issue to check, again in Procedural Order No. 1 or its equivalent, is whether the cross-examination is restricted to the content of that statement.
 This will help the advocate frame the approach to the questioning.
 If the rule is unclear, an option is to seek clarification, but another tactic is to say nothing, and wait to see whether the opposite side raises an objection.